 All high school students will be assisted in the process of selecting and applying to colleges and universities by an experienced team of counselors.
 A sequential plan of action will be put in place to help students maximize their chances of admission, and to help both parents and students to navigate the selection and application process.
 SJA Jeju's College Counselor is available to meet with parents and students on an ongoing basis.

 GRADUATION REQUIREMENTS

-Students must complete 4 years of high school study (grades 9-12), accumulate a minimum of 28 credits (as outlined below), and participate in 2 seasons of team sports, in order to earn and receive an SJA Jeju HS Diploma.
+Students must complete 4 years of high school study (grades 9-12), accumulate a minimum of 28 credits (as outlined below).